code16/privat/readme.md

 - PRIVAT_RESTRICTED=true
 - PRIVAT_PASSWORD=mypassword

+The final config param is `except`, which is meant to contain an array of excluded urls (those url won't be protected by Privat).

 ## How does it work

 Quite simple: if the given password is correct, Privat sets a session property,